npinochet/castle/GDD.md

 - Positioning: The player must position themselves correctly in relation to the enemy to avoid attacks and exploit weaknesses.
 - Adaptation: The player must adapt to each enemy's attack patterns, weaknesses, and strengths to overcome them.

+#### Dark Souls Combat Findings

+- When guard breaks while guarding (stamina < 0) the stagger animation is longer than poise break.
+- Poise break are really small, just to interrupt animation.
+- When using a big shield (stability high) and guarding, an enemy attack can be deflect.
+- When blocking an attack, a little stagger animation is played.
+- Stagger animation can be reset if hit again.
+  - Only the player can be stun locked. -> poise is reset only after stagger animation finishes.
+- No invinsibility frames after getting hit.
+  - Each enemy can hit the player after being in contact with the hitbox once.
+  - If the hitbox gets away from the player hurtbox in one frame and then it overlaps again on the next frame, it should hit again.